czqmike/StudyNote/README.md

 # StudyNote
-Notes of git commonds, markdown, computer network, stream media and more..
+Notes of deep learning, git commonds, markdown, computer network, stream media and more..